 5. Make use of Question-Answer Tools and discussion groups.
 Some of them include Yahoo!
 Answers, Ask.com, etc. It’s relatively easy to translate people’s answers into relevant ideas for your blog.
 A free service from WordTracker automatically gets you answers from the most popular services.
 Using these tools will help you understand your customers’ needs, which you can then translate into titles for your blog posts.

 7. Take time to relax.
 Rest is very important.
-Working on something for a long time and then taking a break might get you your golden idea!
 Some of the established writers say they their best ideas come to them when they are doing the dishes.
-Some of the breakthrough ideas in science had appeared not when scientists were in the lab, but when they were on vacation!
+Some of the breakthrough ideas in science had appeared not when scientists were in the lab, but when they were on vacation.

 Another way of generating ideas is to clear your mind so that you don’t have the constant flow of thoughts that turn in your head.
 You just sit in silence quietly and let ideas come through you, without consciously generating them.
 But that’s a whole different topic.

 Either way, have a pen and a piece of paper always at hand so that you can jot the ideas down as they come.